Surging Reds beat Cubs 3-2 for 6th straight victory

 The Reds have won 11 of 14 to pull even with the Cubs in second place in the NL Central standings, both at 31-33.
 Chicago, meanwhile, has lost 11 of 15.
 The Brewers lead the division.

+“Nick has been pitching great," Reds manager David Bell said.
+“It was a good start for him against a good lineup.
+He had a good curveball.
+He got out of a jam with bases loaded and Bellinger at the plate.”

+“Right out of the box, I was hustling hard," Dunn said.
+"I knew I had a chance to get a double and as I turned the base, I picked up my head and saw he just got to the ball.
+We score a lot of runs that way, by being aggressive.”

-Justin Steele, who made his eighth start for the Cubs since coming off the injured list, retired the first 10 batters he faced before walking Elly De La Cruz in the fourth.
+Steele, who made his eighth start for the Cubs since coming off the injured list, retired the first 10 batters he faced before walking De La Cruz in the fourth.

 Steele (0-3) pitched seven innings, allowing three runs and five hits with a walk and seven strikeouts.